DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     T. Yunkaporta, *Aboriginal Pedagogies at the Cultural Interface*.

-    A. Mahon, ‘Deadly Dreaming: Bi-Cultural Strategies for Working with Indigenous Adults in Education’, Australian Council for Adult Literacy conference, Surfers Paradise, Australia, 3-4 October, 2008, http://www.acal.edu.au/conference/08/Deadly\_Dreaming\_Mahon.pdf.
+    A. Mahon, *Deadly Dreaming: Bi-Cultural Strategies for Working with Indigenous Adults in Education*, Australian Council for Adult Literacy conference, Surfers Paradise, Australia, 3-4 October, 2008, http://www.acal.edu.au/conference/08/Deadly\_Dreaming\_Mahon.pdf.

 [^109]: For example: I. Kral and I. Falk, *What Is All That Learning
     For?
 Indigenous Adult English Literacy Practices, Training, Community Capacity and Health*, p.
-41
+41.

-[^110]: M. Donovan, ‘Is It a Digital Divide Because Its' No Good When
+[^110]: M. Donovan, ‘Is It a Digital Divide Because It’s No Good When
     Talking from an Aboriginal Point?
 Giving Aboriginal Design to Educational Practices’,
     http://www.persons.org.uk/ci/mm/nmtc/nmtc2/donovan%20paper.pdf.

-    N. Harrison, ‘Teaching and Learning in Aboriginal Education’, (2011), p.
-53, 54.
+    N. Harrison, *Teaching and Learning in Aboriginal Education*, Melbourne: Oxford University Press, 2011, pp. 53-54.

-[^111]: O'Donogue 1992 and Steen 1997, as cited in Donovan, ‘Can
+[^111]: O’Donogue 1992 and Steen 1997, as cited in Donovan, ‘Can
     Information Communication Technological Tools Be Used to Suit Aboriginal Learning Pedagogies?’.